 - Managers and staff are trained in Formula TRIC: Threat Assessment, Risk Evaluation, Incident Response and Crisis Management & Communication.

 - Staff are trained in first aid and Heart Start defibrillator.

 - Security Manager and Managers on Duty attend regular security trainings.

-- Over 70% of the hotel’s staff uses public transportation to help reduce urban air pollution.
+- Over 70% of this hotel’s staff uses public transportation to help reduce urban air pollution.

-- Once a year, the hotel staff plants trees.
+- Once a year, the staff plants trees.